KyungMinJin/HANet/README.md

 ## Acknowledgement

-- The code is built upon [Deciwatch](https://github.com/cure-lab/DeciWatch).
+- The code is based on [Deciwatch](https://github.com/cure-lab/DeciWatch).
+Thanks for their well-organized code!